SELF CONFIDENCE : HOW TO BELIEVE IN YOURSELF AND ACHIEVE ANYTHING

 It is up to you whether you will chose to believe them saying what you cannot do or to chose to show them what you actually can do!

 Oprah Winfrey was fired from the first TV station she was working at with the reason of being too emotional while reading news.
 They told her she was not good enough.
 Shakira was laughed out by her music teacher, who did not select her for school chore and who told her that she is "singing" like a goat.
 Arnold Schwarzenegger was told by the movie agent when he wanted to start his acting career that he was never going to make it in Hollywood because he had "weird body, weird accent, and the weirdest name!".
 Imagine if they chose to believe in what they were told about how they are never going to make it and they are not good enough.
 The world would lose so much and they would not achieve tenth of the success that they have achieved so far.
 So, stop believing about the other people's opinion about you and chose to show them what are you capable of by choosing to believe in yourself and your dream!

-If you want to work with a life and confidence coach to build your self confidence and self worth CLICK HERE to book free discovery coaching call via Skype with me to see how can I help you in building self confidence and self worth.
+If you want to work with a life and confidence coach to build your self confidence and self worth click on the button below to book a coaching call with me via Skype to see how can I help you in building self confidence and self worth.
 I hope this post serves you.
 Sending love.